semaphoreci/book-cicd-docker-kubernetes/chapters/04-cicd-best-practices.md

 There are a couple of tactics which you can employ to reduce CI build time:

 - **Caching**: Project dependencies should be independently reused across builds.
 When building Docker containers, use the layer caching feature to reuse known layers from the registry.
 - **Built-in Docker registry**: A container-native CI solution should include a built-in registry.
-This saves a lot of money comparing to using the registry provided by your cloud provider.
+This saves a lot of money compared to using the registry provided by your cloud provider.
 It also speeds up CI, often by several minutes.
 - **Test parallelization**: A large test suite is the most common reason why CI is slow.
 The solution is to distribute tests across as many parallel jobs as needed.
 - **Change detection**: Large test suites can be dramatically sped up by only testing code that has changed since the last commit.